Arunscape/CMPUT379/assignments/Assignment2/code/readme.md

+Threadpool destroy works by creating tasks as many as there are threads which have empty arguments.
+Initially, I had them invoke a function that makes each thread exit itself, but I found I could simplify this by checking a boolean variable named done in the main loop of the thread, then exiting from there.

-Threadpool destroy works by creating tasks as many as there are threads which invoke a function that makes each thread exit itself.
-Each thread is guaranteed to only pick up one of these since the thread will exit, and it will no longer pick up a new task.
+Each thread is
+guaranteed to only pick up one of these since the thread will exit, and it will no longer pick up a new task.